Alphonsus Augustus Sowada: Retirement

 In 2000, the Bishop Sowada Chair in Cultural Anthropology was established in his honor at the School of Theology Fajar Timur in Abepura, Indonesia, to further the continuing study and preservation of native Papuan culture.
 Health problems, including a quadruple heart bypass in 1999, led to his retirement.
 He resigned on May 9, 2001.
 He was succeeded as Bishop of Agats in 2002 by Aloysius Murwito.

 Death

-Sowada died in 2014 in Onamia, Minnesota.
+Sowada died on January 11, 2014 in Onamia, Minnesota from respiratory problems, and was buried at the Crosier Priory at Onamia on January 17.